-If you have concerns about your child, you should observe them closely over time, and tell your doctor about what you notice.
+If you suspect autism or have any concerns about your child, observe them closely over time, and tell your doctor what you notice.

 They might have a developmental delay, which means they are not learning the skills they should be learning as they grow.
 This can happen along with autism or on its own.